klarkc/pure-vue/README.md

 - PureScript only allows side-effects inside the `Effect` monad, for that reason we can only access or mutate a `Ref` value inside an `Effect` monad.
 - Differently from Vue, we don't expect that you use `ref` ~only~ inside setup hook, our `ref` is just a type constructor and does not generate side-effects, the same applies for `readonly`.
-- `expose` always returns `Effect Bindings`, where `Bindings` is a record that represents an object in the JavaScript side, appending many `Effect Bindings` will create a single `Effect Bidings` with everything exposed so far.
+- `expose` returns `Effect Binding`, where `Binding` is the current binding object in the JavaScript side.
 - `setup` does not receive arguments, to access their values use the respective functions: `useProps` and `useContext`.
+- `setup` does not return anything, instead use `expose` function.

 ## Differences from PureScript